Bi Cheng Senter

 Tang Sum Sheung Samson

-Samson Tang is a Ph.D. candidate who is currently working on his dissertation on battle royale games, their cultural and emotional impacts, and player experiences.
-He also holds an M.Phil. on documentary films and affective ecocriticism.
+Samson Tang is a Ph.D. candidate currently working on his dissertation on battle royale games, their cultural and economic impacts, and player experiences.
+He also holds an M.Phil. on documentary film.
+He’s a passionate gamer who plays Fortnite, A Dance of Fire and Ice, and occasionally, online Texas holdem, and Chess.

 Research Interests